John Phillips (artist): Early life

 Phillips is known to have used the pseudonym "A. Sharpshooter", who published a series of prints through S Gans.
 After the demise of the satirical print in the 1830s he turned his hand to portraiture in the form of miniatures.
 Five have been identified to date (2011.)

 He also exhibited paintings and drawings at the Society of British Artists and the New Watercolour Society 1832-7.
 He co-operated with Alfred Crowquill (pseud. of Alfred Henry Forester 1804-72) in Geo William Reynolds "Pickwick Abroad, or a Tour in France" 1838, illustrated with 41 steel engravings by A Crowquill and John Phillips, and 33 woodcuts by Bonner.
-For Thomas Tegg, 73, Cheapside, 1839'.
+For Thomas Tegg, at 73 Cheapside, 1839'.

 Punch magazine

 Phillips worked as an illustrator in the first edition of Punch.

 Several series of etchings by him exist.
 'Merry Thoughts for Merry Moments' pub C.S.
 Arnold, Tavistock Street, Covent Garden.
 1829; 'Characteristic Sketches of the London Club Houses' (4) pub by G. Humphrey, St James Street, Westminster, July 3, 1829; 'Itinerant Characters Drawn & Etched from the life', in 6 plates illustrating the trades and occupations of the humblest classes in the metropolis, published by Wm Darton of Holborn Hill (nd.
 Circa 1829.)
 [There were likely to be more than 7 of these as the editor has 7.
 They were often published in sets of 10 or 12.]; 'Familiar Life' pub Tilt & Bogue, Fleet St. (nd), and many others.
 In 1842 Edward Landells found him work at “The Illustrated London News” as a scene painter.

-Phillips died in St George's Hospital, Grosvenor Place, London on 28th February 1847, aged 39, of an apoplectic fit with complications.His occupation is given as 'Painter'.[GRO Death certificate March 1847 Vol 1 page 19.]
+Phillips died in St George's Hospital, Grosvenor Place, London on 28 February 1847, aged 39, of an apoplectic fit with complications.His occupation is given as 'Painter'.[GRO Death certificate March 1847 Vol 1 page 19.]